Growing plants in coin bag

 5. Consider selling investments with accrued losses before the end of the year to offset any gains you have had during the year.
 Capital losses in excess of gains can be carried back three years and forward indefinitely.

-7. Charitable donations, medical expenses, political donations, child care expenses, investment counsel fees, professional dues and contributions to the First Home Savings Plan should be paid by December 31 to be creditable or deductible in the calendar year.
+7. Charitable donations (gifts-in-kind contributions), medical expenses, political donations, child care expenses, investment counsel fees, professional dues and contributions to the First Home Savings Plan should be paid by December 31 to be creditable or deductible in the calendar year.

-9. Direct Deposit – Canada Revenue Agency is switching to direct deposit for all payments that it issues.
-We urge you to set up direct deposit at this time.
-This can be done online through “My Account” (if you are registered), by phone (call 1-800-959-8281), by completing and mailing the Direct Deposit Enrolment Form, or by providing us with a void cheque (we will submit this information to CRA when we electronically file your return).
+10. Direct Deposit – If you haven’t already set up direct deposit with the Canada Revenue Agency (CRA), it’s a good time to do so.
+This ensures that any refunds or benefits (such as GST/HST credits, child tax benefits, etc.) are deposited directly into your bank account, avoiding delays.
+You can do this online through your CRA “My Account”, by phone (1-800-959-8281), by completing and mailing the Direct Deposit Enrolment Form, or by providing us with a void cheque (we will submit this information to CRA when we electronically file your return).

 GST/HST Registry